imartayan/CBL/README.md

 ```sh
 K=59 cargo +nightly build --release --examples
 ```
+Note that `K` values ≥ 60 are not supported by this library.

 Once compiled, the binaries will be located in `target/release/examples`.
 - `build_index <input>` creates an index containing the *k*-mers of a FASTA/Q file, and serialize it on disk.
 - `insert_index <index> <input>` adds the *k*-mers of a FASTA/Q file to a given index.
 - `remove_index <index> <input>` removes the *k*-mers of a FASTA/Q file to a given index.
 - `validate_index <index> <input>` checks that all the *k*-mers of a FASTA/Q file are contained in a given index.
+Use the `--help` flag to see all the options available.

 ### Running the tests